daveshanley/quobix.com/content/articles/experience-engineering/index.md

 Have you have ever gone looking for a feature, without knowing where it would be and '**_just found it_**'?
 {{< /info-box >}}

-### Consistenty, Accessibility, Simplicity, Convenience and Self-Service
+### Consistency, Accessibility, Simplicity, Convenience and Self-Service

 By focusing on these five principals when building a modern SaaS based application or service, a new product's chances of crossing the chasm **improve significantly**.